 Step 2: Install a plugin such as WP Mail SMTP and connect to Mailgun

-If all of your WooCommerce settings seem correct, the next step is to install an SMTP plugin.
+If all of your WooCommerce settings seem correct, you should take the next step of installing an SMTP plugin.
 As we mentioned earlier, SMTP is a service that ensures your emails will be reliably sent to your customers.

 However, WordPress doesn’t use the standard protocol by default.
-This is why you need to install a third-party plugin such as WP Mail SMTP:
+That’s why you need to install a third-party plugin such as WP Mail SMTP:

-This powerful, freemium WordPress tool can be an effective way to fix WooCommerce not sending emails.
-To get started, first install and activate it on your website.
-There is a premium version available.
-However, you don’t need that version for this tutorial.
+This powerful, freemium WordPress tool can effectively fix the issue of WooCommerce not sending emails.
+To get started, first, install and activate it on your website.
+The premium version is available, but you don’t need it for this tutorial.

-Once it’s activated on your site, you can follow the setup wizard prompts.
-During the setup process, you’ll be asked to select an SMTP service to use:
+Once you activate it on your site, you can follow the setup wizard prompts.
+The setup process will ask you to select an SMTP service to use:

-We recommend using Mailgun.
-It’s a transactional email API Service for developers that lets you send up to 200 emails per day (for free).
+We recommend using Mailgun, a transactional email API service for developers that allows you to send up to 200 emails per day for free.

-When you’re done, click on the Save and Continue button.
-Then you’ll be asked to configure your mailer settings.
-These steps will depend on which service you choose:
+When you finish the installation, click on the Save and Continue button.
+After that, you will need to configure your mailer settings.
+The specific steps will depend on the service you choose:

 Step 3: Send a test email

-Once you’re done setting up your SMTP plugin and service, the only step left is to send a test email to ensure everything is working correctly.
-To do this, you can navigate to WP Mail SMTP > Tools and click on the Email Test tab:
+Once you finish setting up your SMTP plugin and service, the only step left is for you to send a test email to ensure everything is working correctly.

 By default, the plugin uses the admin email address.
-However, you can change this to send the test email to whichever email address you want to use.
+However, you can change this and send the test email to whichever email address you want to use.
 Next, select Send Email.

-At this point, if you see a “Success!” message, it means everything was properly configured and set up.
-However, you can verify that it is by checking your inbox for the test email.
+At this point, if you receive a “Success!” message, it means you have properly configured and set up everything.
+However, you can verify it by checking your inbox for the test email.
 That’s it!

 Conclusion